Palm, Inc.: Acquisition by HP and demise

 On 28 April 2010, Hewlett-Packard announced it would purchase Palm at $5.70 a share for $1.2 billion in an all-cash deal.
 The acquisition was completed on 1 July 2010.

-The Palm global business unit was to be responsible for webOS software development and webOS-based hardware products, from a robust smartphone roadmap to future slate PCs and netbooks.
+The Palm global business unit was assigned responsibility for webOS software development and webOS-based hardware products, including smartphones, slate PCs, and netbooks.

 In February 2011, HP unveiled a new line of WebOS products, including the Pre 3, Veer, and TouchPad; however, these products were branded under HP's name and not with the Palm name.
 In July 2011, as part of a reorganization, WebOS head Jon Rubinstein was demoted from senior vice president to a "product innovation role", and replaced by Stephen DeWitt, head of HP's North American consumer PC unit.
 At the same time, Palm was renamed the "webOS global business unit", effectively ending the use of the Palm brand.

 The launch of the TouchPad was met with extremely poor sales; on 18 August 2011, HP announced that it would immediately end the production and support of all Palm and WebOS devices, and would be "exploring options to optimize the value of webOS software going forward", including a potential sale of the division to another company.
-HP also cancelled the U.S. release for the Pre 3 and Veer, and infamously, held a fire sale on remaining TouchPad stock, lowering prices for the tablet to as low as US$99 (which, however, led to a major spike in demand for the device).
+HP also cancelled the U.S. release for the Pre 3 and Veer, and held a fire sale on remaining TouchPad stock, lowering prices for the tablet to as low as US$99 (leading to a major spike in demand for the device).
 The decision, made by HP's CEO at the time Léo Apotheker, along with its $11.7 billion acquisition of Autonomy, and threats to spin off HP's consumer business, led to a major decline in HP's market performance, with its shares falling in value by 45.4%.